 Market formation and demand-pull policies are equally critical to foster early, rapid, and widespread adoption of truly transformative innovations.

-This briefing complements the Information Technology and Innovation Foundation’s (ITIF’s) 2021 “Climate Technologies to Watch” series and the 2020 report “An Innovation Agenda for Advanced Renewables.”
+This briefing complements the Information Technology and Innovation Foundation’s (ITIF’s) 2021 “” series and the 2020 report “.”
 It provides a deeper dive into federal investments in certain emerging renewable technologies that should be on federal policymakers’ priority list.

 The federal government is uniquely suited to spur further innovation in renewables to decarbonize the power grid and address the climate crisis.
 The private sector cannot afford to invest in high-risk, high-capital-cost research, development, and demonstration (RD&D) that often sets the stage for truly transformative innovations.
 Market formation and demand-pull policies are equally critical to foster early, rapid, and widespread adoption.